charlesbvll/shesh/README.md

 ```

 > [!NOTE]
-> Running `./nob` will also recompile `nob.c` in case it has change, so `cc nob.c -o nob` shouldn't be necessary afterwards, even if you modify `nob.c`.
+> Running `./nob` will also recompile `nob.c` in case it has changed, so `cc nob.c -o nob` shouldn't be necessary afterwards, even if you modify `nob.c`.

 ## Run